 As I sat in traffic last week listening to her podcast, I suddenly realised what I had done.
 By convincing myself not to spend money on furniture until I had a new job, I’d actually talked myself out of being able to find a new job!

-I was in a battle with negativity, and as a result, I found myself in a whirlpool of anxiety and unpacked boxes.
+I was in battle with a negative money mindset, and as a result, I found myself in a whirlpool of anxiety and unpacked boxes.
 Boxes which may never get unpacked if I stayed in that negative mindset.

 Yes you could say I was being cautious rather than negative, but when I started to visualize my flat with furniture rather than unpacked boxes, my mood started to lift.
 I knew then, what I needed to do.

-I don’t have loads of money to spend, so I’m trying to spend wisely, but I know that spending a little bit of money now, in order to furnish my flat, will improve my mindset, which will then put me in a much better headspace for finding a new job.
+I don’t have loads of money, so I’m trying to spend wisely, but I know that spending a little bit of money now, in order to furnish my flat, will improve my money mindset, which will then put me in a much better headspace for finding a new job.

 I’ll be keeping my fingers crossed though, just in case.